Skip to Content

 • Hepatic hydrothorax (fluid that pushes into the lung cavity).

-The only sure way to prevent ascites is to keep your liver healthy.
+The only sure way to avoid ascites is to maintain a healthy liver.

 If you have liver disease, you can prevent further damage by: